 The Showdown: The Supreme Court

 Many people questioned the Court’s ruling.
-Why save the life of a tiny little mud fish nobody knew existed and waste millions of dollars and stop the improvement of the Tennessee valley?
-Fair Question.
+Why save the life of a tiny little mud fish nobody knew existed, waste millions of dollars, and stop the improvement of the Tennessee valley?
+It's a fair question.

 The first answer is the Congress of the United States passed legislation stating in clear terms that this should be result.
-The ESA is clear, the survivial of endangered species has the highest priority and government agencies were mandated to take all action to protect these creatures.
-Some argue that Congress’ intent was misconstrued, but the legislative history of the ESA and the Act itself spell out in clear terms what Congress intended and it intended to save Endangered Species at all costs.
-Since the case of the snail darter the ESA has been amended to add softer language and give the ability to alternative habitats for the creatures.
+The ESA is clear: The survival of endangered species has the highest priority, and government agencies were mandated to take all action to protect these creatures.
+Some argue that Congress’ intent was misconstrued, but the legislative history of the ESA and the Act itself spell out in clear terms what Congress intended—and it intended to save Endangered Species at all costs.
+Since the case of the snail darter, the ESA has been amended to add softer language and give the ability to alternative habitats for the creatures.

 The second answer is the snail darter should be protected because, as the Supreme Court noted, we don’t know the cost of allowing species to go extinct from human intervention.
-Sure, animals go extinct in the wild every day and humans should inteverne when nature selects creatures for extinction.
-But when humans cause the extintion of animals, we don’t know enough about the effects to simply eradicate whole species from the Earth.
+Sure, animals go extinct in the wild every day, and humans should intervene when nature selects creatures for extinction.
+But when humans cause the extinction of animals, we don’t know enough about the effects to simply eradicate whole species from the Earth.

 - Comparison of Environmental Protection Acts - NEPA v.
 CEQA

 I. INTRODUCTION The late 1960’s and early 1970’s were a revolutionary time for the role of government and the protection of the natural environment.
 For perhaps the first time in the nation’s history,...